AgentyAI/CallersWebApp/README.md

 2. The backend uses `node server.js` in production (set `NODE_ENV=production`)

+## Deployment to Vercel

+This app is configured for deployment on Vercel.
+See [VERCEL_DEPLOYMENT.md](./VERCEL_DEPLOYMENT.md) for detailed deployment instructions.

+### Quick Deploy

+1. Push your code to GitHub/GitLab/Bitbucket
+2. Import the repository in [Vercel](https://vercel.com/new)
+3. Add environment variables (see VERCEL_DEPLOYMENT.md)
+4. Deploy!

+The app is configured with:
+- Next.js frontend (auto-detected by Vercel)
+- Express backend as serverless functions
+- Automatic routing via `vercel.json`

 ## Notes

 - The app uses Supabase Auth for authentication.
 Users are automatically created in the database on first login.